-Career Background – 22 Years in Sales, Marketing and Print Advertising
+Career Background – Decades in Sales, Marketing and Print Advertising

 What did you do before?
-I’ve got 21 years Sales/Marketing experience.
-I worked in Sales and Marketing for a local newspaper, then sold 12″ DJ Vinyl records on eBay which as it turns out is the same as optimising sales on Google.
+My Sales/Marketing experience?
+I used to work in Sales and Marketing for a local newspaper, then sold 12″ DJ Vinyl records on eBay which as it turns out is the same as optimising sales on Google.
 I combined elements of SEO together with sales call to action and enticing item content to encourage people to buy.
 Following this I worked for companies as the sole SEO / Digital Marketing Manager.

 How did you get started?
 I asked at the local Jobcentre for advice on going self employed, registering a business and finding an accountant and that’s when I got in touch with the local North Somerset Enterprise Agency (NSEA) who helped me out immediately.
 The NSEA team provided me with the telephone numbers I needed to setup appointments with the correct local government departments, even securing me a 6 month grant to help me face the first year of being self employed.

 Where are you at with your business now and in what ways do you feel you have been successful?
 I celebrate 5 years working from home in October 2017, I’ve grown my client portfolio both locally, Nationally and Internationally with Zoom Consultations and also working in the background as a freelancer.
 I speak to clients all over the world in America, Lanzarote and even Thailand on video chats.